OpenDataPlatform/dexgate/README.md

 There may be some network configuration where such path will not work.
 It may be impossible for a pod to reach another one by using the external entry point, as depicted above.

 In such case, a specific parameter has been added to override the URL sent to the user for the login.
-To use it, the Issuer URL must be defined using the kubernetes internal `dex` address, like `http://dex.<dexnamespace>.svc:5556/dex`.
+To use it, the `Issuer URL` must be defined using the kubernetes internal `dex` address, like `http://dex.<dexnamespace>.svc:5556/dex`.
 Doing so, the communication between `dexgate` and `dex` will be direct, as in the first picture.

-But, the login url which is also based on this adress, will be unreachable from outside the Kubernetes context.
+But, the login URL which is also based on this adress, will be unreachable from outside the Kubernetes context.
 To fix this, add the following in the configuration:

 ```
 oidc: